Majkel97/Majkel97/README.md

 PostgreSQL.
 Skilled in leading teams, developing web applications, and creating internal automations.
 Good project management and communication skills developed for over 3 years in leading positions.
-Committed to continuous learning and staying updated with the latest industry trends
+Committed to continuous learning and staying updated with the latest industry trends.

 ---
 ### Contact: